alaudet/raspi-sump/README.md

 email sms alerts if the water reaches a critical level, indicating a possible sump pump failure.

 # What's New

+Version 1.11 - A new option has been added to receive alerts via [Mastodon](https://joinmastodon.org/) Direct Messages instead of Email SMS.
+As telecom providers are discontinuing SMS, this is an alternative way to receive notifications from Raspi-Sump.
+See the documentation for details.

 Verison 1.10 - Raspi-Sump is now installed in a virtual environment that uses Python3-virtualenv.
 This will require an uninstall of version 1.9 and a reinstall of Raspi-Sump with new [install instructions](https://github.com/alaudet/raspi-sump/blob/master/docs/install.md).
 You will not lose any of your configuration settings.